• Skip to primary navigation

 1. Preheat oven to 350 degrees F. Line an 8" x 8" glass baking pan with parchment paper and set aside.

 2. Soften the dates: remove the pits from the dates and place the dates in a small bowl or large cup.
-Boil water and pour it over the dates, covering them completely.
+Heat a pot of water (it needs to be hot, not boiling) and pour it over the dates, covering them completely.
 Let the dates sit for 5 minutes.

 3. Drain the water from the dates and place them in a food processor or high powered blender, along with the cooked beets.
 Blend the mixture, stopping every so often to scrape the sides.